Dr. Bobby Baldridge, Chair

 Asbury is well known for the quality of its education programs, and science teachers are in demand.
 The natural science department offers majors leading to grades 8-12 certification in either Biology or Chemistry.

-Students interested in middle school certification choose two emphasis areas (minors), one of which can be Science.
+Students interested in middle school certification choose two concentration areas (minors), one of which can be Science.

 Medical, dental and veterinary schools do not require a science major, but a strong preparation in science is required.
-Most medical schools have a prescribed list of science courses applicants must take, including a year each of general and organic chemistry, biology and physics.
+While medical schools do not have a prescribed list of science courses applicants must take, a sound understanding of the following areas is required: a) biological, biochemical, chemical, and physical foundations of living systems, b) psychological, social, and biological foundations of behavior, and c) critical analysis and reasoning skills."
 Asbury students interested in medicine are assigned to the health professions advisor, who assists them in planning their schedule and meeting other admissions requirements.

 Asbury University offers a major in Pre-Nursing which provides options to students interested in pursuing a career in nursing.